prrvchr/prrvchr.github.io/README.md

 ### ![gContactOOo logo][16] [gContactOOo][17]

-This extension gives you access to your phone contacts in LibreOffice / OpenOffice (the contacts of your Android phone).
+This extension gives you access to your Google contacts in LibreOffice / OpenOffice (the contacts of your Android phone).

 Direct download: **[gContactOOo.oxt][18]** [![Download][19]][18]